 Step 3: Designate project as PFP for Chancellor's Office approval.
-In the FY Funding display, enter or confirm state and local fund, and then select the checkbox labeled Project Funding Proposal (PFP) and/or the Local Only (not reported to the Chancellor's Office) checkbox.
+In the FY Funding display enter or confirm state and local fund, and then select the checkbox labeled Project Funding Proposal (PFP) and/or the Local Only (not reported to the Chancellor's Office) checkbox.

 Step 4: Chancellor's Office approval.
-Once the project is reviewed and approved, users will notice that the project funding will transition from Total PFP Requested to Total Approved in the Scheduled Maintenance Summary display.
+Once the project is reviewed and approved, users will notice that the project funding will transition from Total PFP Request to Total Approved in the Scheduled Maintenance Summary display.
+Also, the Scheduled Maintenance Status will mark the current Five Year Plan as Validated.